luloxi/security-reviews/README.md

 # Lulox's security reviews

-So far this repo consists of security reviews done following [Cyfrin's security reviewers course](https://www.youtube.com/watch?v=pUWmJ86X_do), but in the future it's intended to hold all the security reviews done while participating in competitive audits and/or as a private auditor (with permission by clients) to showcase my auditing skills.
+Here you will find some security reviews I have done.
+I will try to keep this updated with the latest reviews I do.

+Some PDFs have been done following [Cyfrin's security and auditing course](https://www.youtube.com/watch?v=pUWmJ86X_do) lesson.
+I highly recommend it.

+I also included the files I use with templating for converting markdown to PDF using [pandoc](https://pandoc.org/).
+Feel free to reuse them as you see fit.